cloudpbx/telegraf/plugins/inputs/traceroute/README.md

   ## List of urls to traceroute
   urls = ["www.google.com"] # required
   ## per-traceroute timeout, in s.
 0 == no timeout
+  ## it is highly recommended to set this value to match the telegraf interval
   # response_timeout = 0.0
   ## wait time per probe in seconds (traceroute -w <WAITTIME>)
   # waittime = 5.0